parkchamchi/DepthViewer/README.md

 - Check the installed CUDA version and if the installed Pytorch version supports that.
 - Uninstall Pytorch `pip uninstall torch torchvision` and reinstall it.

+`depth.py` is for generating `.depthviewer` files so that it can be opened with the DepthViewer.
+It can be called from the program by `Call Python` buttons or it can be executed independently from the command console.

 #### For depthserver.py
 - Install Flask `pip install Flask`
+- Run `python depthserver.py` to open the server and connect to it via the option menu.
+If it's connected all image inputs will be processed by calling the server.

 ## Inputs
 - Right mouse key: hides the UI.
 - WASD: rotate the mesh.
+- Backtick `: opens the console.

 ## Notes
 - If VR HMD is detected, it will open with OpenXR.